Anomalous partially hyperbolic diffeomorphisms III: abundance and incoherence: Introduction

 In this paper, we consider a closed $3$-manifold and look for mapping classes (\ie the diffeomorphisms up to homotopy) which contain partially hyperbolic representatives.
 In fact, the constructions we present here all start with an Anosov flow, and therefore we consider $3$-manifolds which support Anosov flows.
 For some of the new examples we study specific properties of the dynamics and geometry that makes them different from the previously known behaviors (see Theorem~\ref{t.incoh} below).

 A general fact about a $3$-manifold $M$ is that its mapping class group $\cM(M)\colon=\pi_0(\mathrm{Diff}^1_+(M))$ is strongly related to the group generated by the Dehn twists associated to incompressible tori (see~\cite{Johannson}).
-We will consider two cases which correspond to different positions of the tori (along which we will perform Dehn twists) with respect to the Anosov flow.
+We will consider two cases which correspond to different positions of the tori with respect to the Anosov flow.

 In Theorem~\ref{t.transverse}, the tori will be transverse to the flow.
 In Theorem~\ref{t.geodesic} the Anosov flow will be a geodesic flow and we will perform Dehn twist along tori over closed geodesics: these tori are not transverse to the geodesic flow, but they are \emph{Birkhoff sections} for the flow.